Short Cockeyed Poems

 like hide-and-seek and tag; you're it.

-always active, no time to sit.
+active, we had no time to sit;

-We fought in fields
+we fought in fields,

 with swords and shields.